citp/privacy-policy-historical/z/za/zap/zapier.com.md

 **Business Transfers** : As we develop our business, we might sell or buy businesses or assets.
 In the event of a corporate sale, merger, reorganization, dissolution or similar event, Personal Data may be part of the transferred assets.
 In cases of onward transfer of personal information to third parties of data of EU individuals received pursuant to the EU-US Privacy Shield, Zapier remains liable. **Related Companies** : We may also share your Personal Data with our Related Companies for purposes consistent with this Privacy Policy. **Agents, Consultants and Related Third Parties** : Zapier, like many businesses, sometimes hires other companies to perform certain business-related functions.
 Examples of such functions include mailing information, maintaining databases and processing payments.
 When we employ another company to perform a function of this nature, we only provide them with the information that they need to perform their specific function. **Legal Requirements** : Zapier may disclose your Personal Data if required to do so by law or in the good faith belief that such action is necessary to (i) comply with a legal obligation, (ii) protect and defend the rights or property of Zapier, (iii) act in urgent circumstances to protect the personal safety of users of the Services or the public, or (iv) protect against legal liability.

-## EU-U.S. Privacy Shield
+## EU-U.S. & Swiss-U.S. Privacy Shield

-Zapier is EU-U.S. Privacy Shield compliant.
+Zapier is EU-U.S. & Swiss-U.S. Privacy Shield compliant.

-Zapier is a participant in the U.S. Department of Commerce's EU-U.S. Privacy Shield and has certified that we adhere to the EU-U.S. Privacy Shield Principles.
-Zapier is subject to the investigatory and enforcement powers of the Federal Trade Commission.

-For more information about the EU-U.S. Privacy Shield Framework, visit the U.S. Department of Commerce's Privacy Shield website at https://www.commerce.gov/privacyshield

-You may contact us regarding the EU-U.S. Privacy Shield as follows: [contact@zapier.com](mailto:contact@zapier.com).
+Zapier complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States.
+Zapier has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
+If there is any conflict between the terms in this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+To learn more about the Privacy Shield program, and to view our certification, please visit <https://www.privacyshield.gov/>.

+In compliance with the Privacy Shield Principles, Zapier commits to resolve complaints about our collection or use of your personal information.
+EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Zapier at: [contact@zapier.com](mailto:contact@zapier.com).

-If you do not receive timely acknowledgement of your complaint, or if your complaint is not satisfactorily addressed, you can also submit your complaint to Privacy Trust, an independent third party.
-Visit https://www.privacytrust.com/drs/zapier to file a complaint.
+Zapier has further committed to refer unresolved Privacy Shield complaints to PrivacyTrust, an alternative dispute resolution provider located in the United Kingdom.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact Communications House, 26 York Street, London, W1U 6PZ for more information or to file a complaint.
+The services of Communications House are provided at no cost to you.

 Finally, as a last resort and in limited situations, EU individuals may seek redress from the Privacy Shield Panel, a binding arbitration mechanism.